bluedaze/Sovereign-Brotherhood/src/pages/index.md

 title: Great coffee with a conscience
 image: /img/home-jumbotron.jpg
 heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+subheading:  Mankind -- that word should have new meaning for all of us today.
 mainpitch:
-title:  Mankind -- that word should have new meaning for all of us today.
+  title:  We can't be consumed by our petty differences anymore.
   description: >
-  We can't be consumed by our petty differences anymore.
      We will be united in our common interests.
-  Perhaps its fate that today is the 4th of July, and you will once again be fighting for our freedom, not from tyranny, oppression, or persecution -- but from annihilation.
+description: >-
    We're fighting for our right to live, to exist.

-description: >-

-"We will not go quietly into the night!
- We will not vanish without a fight!
- We're going to live on!
- We're going to survive!"

 intro:
   blurbs:
     - image: /img/coffee.png